Information for Prospective Students

 All students are affiliated with both Mila and UdeM.

-Postdocs and visiting scholars—send by email:
+Postdocs and visiting scholars can apply by email:

 • CV